amine-sec01/amine_sec/README.md

 ## 🎯 Current Direction

-I'm building toward a strong technical foundation in cybersecurity with a focus on understanding systems rather than simply using tools.
+I'm building a strong technical foundation in cybersecurity, with a focus on understanding systems rather than simply using tools.

 My long-term areas of interest include:

-- Penetration Testing
+* Penetration Testing
-- Red Teaming
+* Red Teaming
-- Reverse Engineering
+* Reverse Engineering
-- Blue Team / Defensive Security
+* Blue Team / Defensive Security

 ---